Office of the President

 Prior to his appointment as president, Dr. Thomas served as the University's provost and academic vice president from January 2008 through June 2011.
 Before joining the Western Illinois University administration, he served as senior vice provost for academic affairs and interim dean at Middle Tennessee State University.
 Dr. Thomas has also served in various capacities at other universities, including interim president, executive vice president, associate vice president for academic and student affairs, executive assistant to the president, department chair, coordinator of freshman English and assistant track coach.
 He is a graduate of the Harvard Leadership Program, and has been an American Council on Education Fellow and a Kellogg-NAFEO Fellow.
 Dr. Thomas is also a member of the following Boards: the Board of Trustees at Stillman College, the Board of the American Association of Blacks in Higher Education, and the Illinois Campus Compact.
 He has also served on the Executive Board for the American Council on Education Council of Fellows.

-Dr. Thomas is the author of numerous scholarly publications, is a frequent presenter at professional conferences, is a noted lecturer, and is an invited keynote speaker for regional and national meetings and events.
+Dr. Thomas is the author of Within These Gates: Academic Work, Academic Leadership, University Life, and the Presidency.
+He is also the author of numerous scholarly publications, is a frequent presenter at professional conferences, is a noted lecturer, and is an invited keynote speaker for regional and national meetings and events.
 His research agenda focuses primarily on Black males in literature, and he is the former editor and founder of "Image: The Scholars Release Journal, Men and Women of Color."
 As a strong proponent of mentoring young faculty from diverse backgrounds, Dr. Thomas has established under-represented dissertation and post-doctoral fellowships, visiting professorships, young scholar initiatives, and other programs that support their professional development.
 He is a member of Alpha Phi Alpha, Sigma Pi Phi, Phi Kappa Phi, Sigma Tau Delta and many other organizations.
 In the Macomb community, Dr. Thomas is a member of the Macomb Noon Rotary, and he is affiliated with the McDonough District Hospital’s Golden Apple Society, the Performing Arts Society, Macomb Area Economic Development Corporation (MAEDCO), the Community and University Partnership Program (CUPP), and the Macomb Area Chamber of Commerce and Downtown Development Corporation.